swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 }
 ```

-`projectedValue` provides delegation for the synthesized storage property, allowing the copy-on-write wrapper to be used directly:
+`projectedValue` provides projection for the synthesized storage property, allowing the copy-on-write wrapper to be used directly:

 ```swift
 @CopyOnWrite var storage: MyStorageBuffer